Course Structure and Class Schedule

 · Information sessions will be organized for each admission exercise from

 · Application will open from beginning of January and end in February.
-You can prepare documents such as, personal details, certificates, transcripts and letter of recommendations in advance.
+You can prepare documents such as, personal details, certificates, transcripts, proof of employment and letter of recommendations in advance.

 · Offer of admission and recommendation for scholarship can be expected in